Skip to main content

 • When the rescue process starts the led blinks orange

-After this process the device will run the firmware image fetched from the download server, which normally corresponds to the last one released.
+After this process the device will run the firmware image fetched from the download server.

 Update